ArinzeGit/Fylo-Dark-Theme-Landing-Page/README.md

 # Fylo dark theme landing page

 A visually appealing landing page inspired by the Fylo Dark Theme design.
-This project demonstrates my ability to implement `complex UI` designs and interactive features using `React` and `TypeScript`, focusing on achieving a polished and `responsive` layout.
+This project demonstrates my ability to integrate `React UI components` to achieve complex `UI designs` and interactive features using `React` and `TypeScript`, focusing on achieving a polished and `responsive` layout.
 I got the design from the ['Fylo dark theme landing page' challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-dark-theme-landing-page-5ca5f2d21e82137ec91a50fd).

 ## Table of contents